 It is important to remember that none of the orders require alleged victims of crime to keep their distance from their accused abusers.
 These orders get issued generally as part of criminal proceedings, intending to control the conduct of criminal defendants.
 Connecticut courts also have the ability to issue protective orders if a person gets arrested for stalking.
 The definition of stalking involves the willful and repeated following of another person.
 Under Connecticut law, the committer of stalking must fulfill requirements.
 They must either intend to cause their victim to fear for their physical safety or attempt to cause this response.
 A court also has the ability to issue a protective order.
 This happens when a person is arrested for harassment if the victim fears for their safety.
 The protective order may include provisions necessary to protect the victim from threats, harassment, injury, or intimidation by the perpetrator.

 Definition of Family or Household Member

-For the purposes of the Connecticut court system, family or household members get statutorily defined as the following:
+For the purposes of the Connecticut court system, family or household members are statutorily defined as the following:

 - Former spouses.